CDCgov/cfa-immunization-uptake-projection/README.md

-# Overview
+# Immunization uptake projections

 This repo contains statistical tools to predict the uptake of immunizations (primarily vaccines and boosters).
-The three primary steps are 1) import data sets on past uptake and cast them into a standardize format, 2) fit a variety of models that both capture past uptake as well as project future uptake, and 3) evaluate model projections against realized uptake.
-All three steps are currenty under development.
+The three primary steps are:

+1. Import data sets on past uptake and cast them into a standardize format
+2. Fit a variety of models that both capture past uptake as well as project future uptake, and
+3. Evaluate model projections against realized uptake.

+All three steps are currently under development.

 Multiple sources of past data may be available and may disagree with one another.
 Thus, a secondary aim is to provide models that scale projections from one data source to another, so that multiple data sources can be integrated.

-This approach is applicable to seasonal adult immunizations.
-Each year, the uptake process starts afresh on the immunization rollout date, and individuals' transitions across age groups are not relevant.

 ## Data sources